jis216/Text_Classification_Interface/README.md

 in the root directory of this folder, run the following command: python servery.py

-Then you user your brower to go to the local portal displayed on the terminal.
+Then use your brower to go to the local portal displayed on the terminal.
 (default: http://127.0.0.1:5000/)

 ## Demonstration